glic3rinu/django-orchestra/orchestra/contrib/saas/README.md

 Additional attributes can be used to further customize the service class to your needs.

 ### Custom forms
 If the service needs to keep track of additional information you should provide an extra form and serializer.
-For example, wordpress requires you to provide an *email_address* during account creation, and the assigned blog ID is required for effectively update account state or delete it.
+For example, WordPress requires you to provide an *email_address* for account creation, and the assigned blog ID is required for effectively update account state or delete it.
 In this case we provide two forms:

 ```python
 class WordPressForm(SaaSBaseForm):